The Other Costs of Drinking and Driving

 DUI Conviction on Your Record

 When applying for a job, you will be asked if you’ve ever been found guilty or pleaded guilty to a criminal offense.
-You will be forced to list a DUI, which could adversely affect your ability to get the job.
+You will be forced to list a DUI conviction, which could adversely affect your ability to get the job.

-Applications for bank loans as well as college admission applications may also ask if you’ve been convicted of a criminal offense.
+Applications for bank loans as well as college admission applications may also ask if you’ve been convicted of a criminal offense, DUIs included.

 Conclusion

-The next time you’re thinking about getting behind the wheel after drinking, think about all of the consequences of your actions.
+The next time you’re thinking about getting behind the wheel after drinking, consider all the consequences of your actions.